EARnagram/bootsy_todo_app/README.md

 ![](http://okp-cdn.okayplayer.com/wp-content/uploads/2014/09/JBsPhoto.jpg)

-Today we'll be building a Todo app all about [Bootsy Collins](https://en.wikipedia.org/wiki/Bootsy_Collins), The Man Who Put Bass In Yer Face (back left, here seen in the JBs).
+Today we'll be building a Todo app all about [Bootsy Collins](https://en.wikipedia.org/wiki/Bootsy_Collins), The Man Who Put Bass In Yer Face (back left, seen here in the JBs - James Brown's Band).

 As a lousy bass player, I always wondered, how did Bootsy get so dang good at bass?